-It stings when your child says they don’t love you, doesn’t it?
-I’ve got 3 parenting tips for dealing with “I don’t love you!”
+It stings when your child says hurtful things to you, doesn’t it?
+I’ve got 3 parenting tips for dealing with “I don’t love you!” and other hurtful comments.

 I struggle with my mother-daughter relationship.
 Apparently, so does my daughter.